Causes of changes in the quantity and quality of factors of production

 Capital

-• Investment: Businesses and governments can invest in new capital goods, increasing the overall stock of capital.
+• Investment: Businesses investing in new machinery, equipment, and infrastructure increase the stock of capital.

-• Technological Advancements: New technologies often lead to the development of more efficient capital goods, increasing the quality of capital.
+• Technological Innovation: New technologies often lead to the development of new capital goods, replacing older ones.

-• Government Spending: Government investment in infrastructure projects (roads, railways, etc.) increases the capital stock.
+• Government Spending: Government investment in infrastructure projects (roads, railways, power plants) increases the capital stock.

 Entrepreneurship